cwill83247/dogFriendlyCamping/README.md

 Returning Visitor Goals
--	As a returning visitor I want to be able to loginto the site easily
+-	As a returning visitor I want to be able to log into the site easily
 -	As a returning visitor I want to find venues i have added easily
 -	As a returning visitor I want to Create, Update and delete venues linked to me.